-Even if you aren’t in Abruzzo, as brambles of a sort make an appearance on every continent this Blackberry Ratafià recipe ensures that wherever in the world you’re based you can still raise a toast to Italy’s rocky heart!
-Obviously you need to get in quick before the deer, badgers and foxes treat themselves to these sweet juicy berries – all have a particular liking for them apparently and although I’d love to see them delicately munching I haven’t ever come across one feasting on blackberries, but here’s hoping…
+This Blackberry Ratafià recipe ensures that wherever in the world you’re based and whatever your budget you can still raise a toast to Italy’s rocky heart!
+Obviously, you need to get in quick before the deer, badgers and foxes treat themselves to these sweet juicy berries – all have a particular liking for them apparently and although I’d love to see them delicately munching I haven’t ever come across one feasting on blackberries, but here’s hoping…

 The recipe originates from Castel di Sangro, tucked away in L’Aquila’s bear country to the east of Pescasseroli.
-Its recent fame lays more on its football and how the local team incredibly made it up 5 leagues to ‘Serie B’ in Italy’s Football League and the subject of the book by Joe McGinnis , but historically its fame lay in providing the ancestral home to the 3rd house of Caesar.
+Its recent fame lies more from Niko Romito who has Michelin 3 star Michelin restaurant Reale here, also winner of Italy’s Best Restaurant!
+It is the location of many a skier in the winter months, but historically its fame lay in providing the ancestral home to the 3rd house of Caesar.

 Blackberry Ratafià Recipe